 Twitter: @peterthiel

 He joined Founders Fund in February 2019 as a general partner.
-Prior to that he worked at Khosla Ventures for over six years.
-He was also vice president at LinkedIn and and executive vice president plus business developer at PayPal.
+Prior to that, he served as managing director at Khosla Ventures for over six years.
+He was also a vice president at LinkedIn and an executive vice president plus business developer at PayPal.

 Twitter: @rabois